ASI 2019 Forum

 We invite you to become involved and support this collaborative work through our 2019 program, which will build on the momentum of ASI programming 2015-2018 that has advanced child and youth mental health promotion in Atlantic Canada.

-The Atlantic Summer Institute (ASI) will be a bilingual event, held at the University of Prince Edward Island from August 19-21, 2019.
+The Atlantic Summer Institute (ASI) Forum will be a bilingual event, held August 19-21, 2019 at the University of Prince Edward Island in Charlottetown, PEI, on the unceded, ancestral territory of the Mi’kmaq people.
 A Youth Leadership Program and a Children’s Program will also be offered.

 $299 Early Bird Rate (until June 30)